Turnkey solutions for manufacturing bio gas, bio cng, bio electricity and biomass briquettes

 availability of large quantity of animal

-wastes and wastes from forestry, rural based
+wastes and wastes from forest, rural based

 industries (agro/food processing), kitchen wastes,